 The following table lists the Ethernet driver situations and their resolutions.
+This section applies to LPe16202/OCe15100 adapters in NIC mode only.

-Table 10 Ethernet Driver Situations and their Resolutions
+Table 8 Ethernet Driver Situations and their Resolutions

 Situation Resolution The ethtool configuration settings are not restored after system reboot.
 The ethtool settings are not designed to persist across reboot.
-For persistence, configuration commands should be invoked from a boot script that is executed at system start such as /etc/rc.local.
+For persistence, invoke configuration commands from a boot script that is executed at system start, such as /etc/rc.local.
 The Ethernet driver works but the transmit and receive data rates are not near a 10Gb/s line rate.
 There could be several reasons for poor performance.
-For best performance practices, see Section 3.8, Network Performance Tuning.
+For best performance practices, see Section 3.5, Network Performance Tuning.
 When MILI and SNMP daemons start, they trigger warning messages within SELinux for certain operations.
-This is a known issue and no solution is available.
-However, to avoid SElinux warning messages, you can disable SELinux.
-To disable SELinux, open a terminal and enter the following command at the prompt: echo 0 > /selinux/enforce To enable SELinux, use the following command: echo 1 > /selinux/enforce In addition, see Section 3.8.9, Analyzing Performance Issues.
+This issue is known and no solution is available.
+However, to avoid SELinux warning messages, you can disable SELinux.
+To disable SELinux, open a terminal and enter the following command at the prompt: echo 0 > /selinux/enforce To enable SELinux, use the following command: echo 1 > /selinux/enforce In addition, see Section 3.5.9, Analyzing Performance Issues.